slimlime/exploratory/README.md

 ## Assembler

 A 6502 assembler for Lisp.
 For simplicity the addressing modes are explicit rather than based on syntax.
 Syntax is dull.
-All lisp constructs are allowed- each 6502 instruction maps to a lisp function each of which emits bytes into a buffer.
+All lisp constructs are allowed- each 6502 instruction maps to a Lisp function each of which emits bytes into a buffer.

 Compilation requires (at least) two passes.
 The same code executes the same way for each pass, except that a flag can be set to ensure that all labels have been resolved.

 Perhaps a third pass can be added e.g. to convert long branches to jmps.
 This is under the user's control, as the assembler is a library of functions rather than a monolith.
+Just keep looping over and over again, if you feel it helps.
+Of course, using some macrology and lambdas and whatnot, this could all be done in one pass, using delayed evaluation.
+But where would the environment be?
+What values would the variables take?
+I'm sure it could be done in Scheme with continuations.
+But then, you couldn't take advantage of the output of the first run.
+This is why two or more simple but inefficient passes are better than one incredibly complex but inefficient pass.

 ~~~~
     (org #x0000)